Florida Right to Clean Water: The direct initiative

-According to Ballotpedia, the Florida Department of Elections states that the initiative intends to create a "fundamental right to clean and healthy waters", (as defined) in the state constitution and to give legal standing to residents, non-governmental organizations, or government entities enabling them to sue in order to enforce or defend such rights.
+According to Ballotpedia, the Florida Department of Elections states that the 2024 initiative intended to create a "fundamental right to clean and healthy waters", (as defined) in the state constitution and to give legal standing to residents, non-governmental organizations, or government entities enabling them to sue in order to enforce or defend such rights.
 The official summary of the initiative provides a short explanation, "This amendment creates a fundamental right to clean and healthy waters.
 The amendment may be used to sue State executive agencies for harm or threatened harm to Florida's waters, which include aquatic ecosystems.
 This amendment defines terms, identifies affected constitutional provisions in Article IV governing the executive branch, provides for civil action enforcement, allows attorney's and expert witness fees to prevailing plaintiffs, and provides equitable remedies including restoration of waters."